Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

 \begin{fact} If $\bx$ is a solution to $\sI$, then $\bx/\btheta$ is a solution to $\sI/\btheta$. \end{fact} By Fact~\ref{fact:soln-quotient}, if there is a quotient instance with no solution, then $\sI$ has no solution.
-However, the converse is false; that is, there may be solutions to every proper quotient instance but no solution to the original instance.
+However, there may be solutions to every proper quotient instance and yet no solution to $\sI$.